 You can view the full code for the spider here.

-Since we were interested in creating a classifier by aspect of the hotel, we wanted to have training samples tagged with the specific aspects that they mention (possibly an opinion can reference more than one aspect).
+Since we were interested in creating a classifier by aspect of the hotel, we wanted to have text data tagged with the specific aspects that they mention (possibly an opinion can reference more than one aspect).
 With this in mind, we divided the text content into what we called opinion units.
 We divided the text into sentences using a simple script and further split the sentences whenever the word but appeared.
 This is because that connector usually is used to express more than one opinion in the same sentence.
 For example:

 “The location was good, but the service was lacking.”